dwhoard/passdict/README.md

 Some additional words not present in the original dictionary were added.

 ### WARNING
 Curation of the supplied dictionary is not yet finished, so the number of available words is relatively small.
 I do not recommend using this script to generate passphrases until the entire dictionary has been finished.
+The final dictionary will contain more than 30,000 words.
+This is enough for a 3/4/5 word passphrase to provide the same information entropy (see below) as a traditional 7/10/12 character password.

 ### Non-Secret Dictionary
 Although it seems like giving away the dictionary would lessen the security of passphrases drawn from it, it does not.
 Consider: when constructing a normal character-based password, you are using the same alphabet that everyone else knows.